GitArika/nlw-connect-nodejs/README.md

 # NLW Connect

-NLW Connect is a Node.js application built with Fastify, providing a robust and scalable server for managing event subscriptions.
+NLW Connect is a Node.js application built with Fastify, providing a robust and scalable server for managing event subscriptions, invite friends and show the referral ranking by clicks & scores.

 ## Features